Department of Anthropology PhD Handbook

 The Special Committee = the small group of faculty who supervise a particular student’s graduate degree study (called the doctoral committee or thesis supervisory committee at other institutions): selected by the student; administers examinations; approves courses for study; approves theses; in many ways, the committee is the ultimate arbiter of each student’s academic program.

-The Committee System = a phrase used to describe the fact that at Cornell, graduate study depends heavily upon the student’s working relationship with their Special Committee, in particular the majority of the student’s specific academic program (pathway through the PhD) is designed in collaboration with their Special Committee members.
+The Committee System = a phrase used to describe the fact that at Cornell, graduate study depends heavily upon a communicative and active working relationship among the student, their chair and the members of the Special Committee, in particular the majority of the student’s specific academic program (pathway through the PhD) is designed in collaboration with their Special Committee members.

 The DGS = the Director of Graduate Studies, a faculty member who serves in this position for a set term.
 The DGS chairs the Graduate Affairs Committee, a select group of faculty from the field, who spearhead curricular and program work in the graduate field as well as facilitate recruitment and admission processes.
 The DGS offers a point of contact for all graduate students to the Graduate Field beyond their Special Committee and with the Graduate School.